 Pancreatitis is common; far more common than realised.
 It’s a major cause of unrecognised pain and sickness.

 It’s also very sneaky.
 If we don’t go looking for pancreatitis, we’re going to miss it.
-That’s why we don’t wait for dogs or cats to complain.
+That’s why we don’t wait for dogs to complain.
 They won’t.

 What Is Pancreatitis?

 Have you ever wondered how animals can digest meat without digesting their own bodies?
 That’s the magic of the pancreas.
 Pancreatitis is when that goes horribly wrong.